 The health and safety of our employees is one of our highest priorities.
 Our Health and Wellness Committee strives to educate our employees on the importance of taking care of yourself both inside and outside the workplace.
 Throughout the year we contract with various health and wellness professionals outside of our organization to hold educational sessions for our employees both in-person and virtually.
-In response to the COVID-19 pandemic, we have ensured flexibility in the workplace by allowing our employees to work from home and we have increased our cleaning protocols.
-Nothing is more fundamental than providing employees with an environment where they feel safe, secure and supported.
+Nothing is more fundamental than providing our employees with an environment where they feel safe, secure and supported.